 Role Responsibilities Board Ultimate responsibility for prudent capital management of the Scheme rests with icare's Board of Directors.
 As such, the Board owns and approves the Scheme's CMP.
 The Board should: Approve a CMP for the Scheme annually Receive any escalation of material matters from the Board Risk Committee and take appropriate action.
-Board Risk Committee (BRC) icare's BRC oversees the implementation of the Scheme's CMP and supporting framework and methodology.
+Audit & Risk Committee (ARC) icare's BRC oversees the implementation of the Scheme's CMP and supporting framework and methodology.
 The BRC should: Receive reporting on the effectiveness of the CMP for the Scheme, as well as any matters escalated from the Chief Actuary or Group Executive Organisational Performance Review and endorse a CMP for the Scheme for approval by the Board annually Provide oversight of icare's control framework for managing capital and take appropriate action in relation to noncompliance or breaches of the framework Escalate material matters relating to capital management to the Board as necessary Chief Financial Officer (CFO) The Board and BRC delegate responsibility to the CFO for operational aspects of providing ongoing monitoring of actual capital position, and forecast of the capital position.
 The CMP is reviewed annually by the CFO to ensure its continuing relevance to the Scheme.
 The scope of the review will include consideration of: whether the underlying risk profile of Scheme has changed materially since the previous review whether the risk appetite of the Scheme has changed materially since the previous review Changes to the CMP are prepared by the CFO, endorsed by the BRC and approved by the Board.
 The CFO is accountable to the BRC for continuous adherence to the CMP.
 Chief Actuary The Chief Actuary owns the technical modelling used to assess and determine the appropriate Capital Zones.
 Chief Risk Officer (CRO) The CRO is responsible for second line review, challenge and assurance for compliance with the CMP and escalation to the BRC as appropriate.
 The CRO is also responsible for raising any material risks which may impact the CMP.
-Group Executive Workers Compensation The Group Executive Workers Compensation is responsible for the business plan and action to return the scheme back to the target operating zone.